ZVOX – new thinking and new technology combined with old-school simplicity.

 Keep it simple.

 Many TV sound systems feature numerous inputs and outputs – so you can make them the “control center” of your home entertainment system.
 But modern TVs already include lots of inputs and control capability – so we think you should use your TV as the control center.
-Plug your cable box or satellite receiver…your Blu-ray/DVD player….your game console….your camcorder…your computer or tablet….into your TV – the way you do now.
+Plug your cable box or satellite receiver…your Blu-ray/DVD player….your streaming video device….your game console into your TV – the way you do now.
 Then connect one audio cable from the TV to your ZVOX system.
 It’s simple.
 It’s intuitive.
 And it lets us spend money where it really counts – on sound quality – rather than on redundant features.

 Sound quality – our most important design goal.

 We don’t make a sound system that we wouldn’t own ourselves or recommend to our best friends.
-All ZVOX systems (in our opinion) sound great – because we use high-quality speakers, high-quality amplifiers, wood cabinets and (most important of all) great speaker designers.
+All ZVOX systems (in our opinion) sound great – because we use high-quality speakers, high-quality amplifiers, robust cabinets (made of wood or aluminum) and – most important of all – great speaker designers.
 But don’t take our word for it.
 Read the reviews.
 Critics and consumers love ZVOX products because they follow a 60-year-old tradition of “the New England sound.”

 We like technology.

 Our engineers are constantly looking for ways to improve our systems with new technology.
 Here are just a few examples:

 - PhaseCue virtual surround technology.
 Our proprietary system creates big, deep, three-dimensional sound from a single speaker cabinet.
 While no virtual system – including ours – delivers the performance of the best five-speaker surround sound systems, ZVOX systems do deliver uncannily realistic, theater-like sound.
 Here’s what the web site bigpicturebigsound.com had to say about PhaseCue: “Many surround cues genuinely sounded like they were originating behind me, where no active speakers could be found.
 Voices seemed to call out from all over the place, lending a strong sense of off-camera action.
 Virtual phasing is credible too, as a character walks smoothly around the room behind us.”